vishvAsa/rAmAnujIyam/tattvam/yAmunaH/Agama-prAmANyam/sarva-prastutiH/02_uttara-paxaH/05_sArvajnyam.md

 <details><summary>Buitenen</summary>

-Moreover, if this were so, the relation of sacrificing etc. to heaven, apūrva155 etc. (155: cf supra note.), would logically be contradicted by the fact that sacrificing etc. are actions, when Scripture did not cancel such reasoning.
+Moreover, if this were so, the relation of sacrificing etc. to heaven, apūrva156 etc. would logically be contradicted by the fact that sacrificing etc. are actions, when Scripture did not cancel such reasoning.

+[156]: cf supra note.
 </details>

 <details><summary>मूलम्</summary>